![]() |

 Paramount to direct.
 During the winter of 1932-33, Groucho and Chico

-was also working with Flywheel, Shyster and Flywheel, a radio
+was also working with Flywheel, Shyster and Flywheel,

 series written by Nat Perrin and Arthur Sheekman and there was at one